 Best time to go hiking in Portofino

-The Ligurian coast generally enjoys mild winters, thus you can virtually go hiking Portofino Natural Park all year round.
+The Ligurian coast generally enjoys mild winters.
+Thus, you can virtually go hiking at Portofino Natural Park all year round.
 The best time to hike Portofino is spring and autumn, as summer can get quite hot.

-Living in Milan, I’m not far and I often head to walk in Portofino Natural Park in late winter for a couple of days.
-There are only a few tourists, and hardly more than a handful of other people on the hiking trails.
+Living in Milan, I’m not far, and I often head to Portofino Natural Park in late winter for a couple of days.
+There are only a few tourists and hardly more than a handful of other people on the hiking trails.
+Furthermore, you can also explore the Park on a day trip from Milan.

 Hiking Portofino Natural Park, you’ll find out that it’s not all about luxury hotels, big yachts, exclusive parties, and showing off the latest fashion attire.